A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Detection with LLMs

-Other data-centric learning techniques have been explored in the surveyed studies to improve model performance, i.e., Positive and Unlabeled (PU) learning, active learning, and adversarial training. \textit{PU learning} tackles the issue of limited and noisy labels by training models using only positively (vulnerable) labeled and unlabeled data~\cite{wenWhenLessEnough2023,kongSourceCodeVulnerability2024}. \textit{Active learning} aims to reduce labeling costs by strategically selecting the most informative samples for annotation.
-For example, Lan et al.~\cite{lanSmartCutsEnhance2025} combine dataset maps with active learning to prioritize valuable samples while filtering out those that may harm performance. \textit{Adversarial training} enhances model robustness by introducing crafted perturbed code examples during training, improving resilience to noise and attacks~\cite{yuPATVDVulnerabilityDetection2022, chenImprovingVulnerabilityType2025,huynhDetectingCodeVulnerabilities2025}. \\
+\textit{\textbf{Other Data-Centric (T2.3.7)}} learning techniques have been explored in the surveyed studies to improve model performance, e.g., Positive and Unlabeled (PU) learning, active learning, and adversarial training.
+PU learning tackles the issue of limited and noisy labels by training models using only positively (vulnerable) labeled and unlabeled data~\cite{wenWhenLessEnough2023,kongSourceCodeVulnerability2024}.
+Forms of active learning aim to reduce labeling costs by strategically selecting the most informative samples for annotation~\cite{alrashedyLearningDefectPrediction2024,lanSmartCutsEnhance2025,chengLeveragingSelfPacedLearning2025}.
+For example, Lan et al.~\cite{lanSmartCutsEnhance2025} combine dataset maps with active learning to prioritize valuable samples while filtering out those that may harm performance.
+Similarly, in self-paced learning, the most suitable data is selected for each training epoch, from easy to hard learning samples~\cite{chengLeveragingSelfPacedLearning2025}.
+Adversarial training enhances model robustness by introducing crafted perturbed code examples during training, improving robustness to noise and attacks~\cite{yuPATVDVulnerabilityDetection2022, chenImprovingVulnerabilityType2025,zhaoAdversarialTrainingRobustness2025,duGeneralizationEnhancedCodeVulnerability2024,liuPIONEERImprovingRobustness2026}. \\

-Figure~\ref{fig:sankey} maps the relationships between system architecture, input representation, adaptation techniques, and task formulation across the \numStudies surveyed studies.
-Each node is annotated with the absolute number of studies assigned to that category, providing a quantitative overview of the landscape.
-The diagram enables a holistic view of how LLMs are combined with the different input representations and adaptation strategies.
-The rightmost part of the diagram visualizes how these techniques correlate with task formulations, highlighting the dominance of binary classification.
-The diagram further reveals underexplored combinations, such as the use of structure-aware inputs with PEFT and prompting methods for vulnerability-specific classification.
-This overview serves as a compact visual summary of the field and offers starting points for researchers to explore novel system designs or revisit rarely studied combinations.